Last Updated: July 2023

-The fact that relatively few properties have been put on the market in recent times, combined with continuing low mortgage rates and (finally) some growth in wages has been a key factor in maintaining house prices over recent times.
+The fact that relatively few properties have been put on the market in recent times, combined with continuing low mortgage rates and (finally) some growth in wages, has been a critical factor in maintaining house prices over recent times.

-Other key issues to take factor in when selling your house would be that of any major works in the vicinity.
+Other key issues to consider when selling your house would be any significant work in the vicinity.
 Let’s face it, getting caught up in a 3-way traffic light rush hour disaster outside a property will put anyone off.
-So be sure to find out if there’s any such works in the pipeline.
+So be sure to find out if there are any such works in the pipeline.

-These can be searched on the www.gov.uk and would include those such as the building of new roads and major construction projects.
+These can be searched on www.gov.uk, including building new roads and major construction projects.

-Of course, even taking all of the above into consideration, life doesn’t always align to allow putting your property on the market at the time experts consider to be the ‘best’.
+Of course, even considering all of the above, life doesn’t always align to allow putting your property on the market at the time experts believe to be the ‘best’.

-But don’t despair, because house sales outside of the peak selling times come with a unique set of advantages.
+But don’t despair because house sales come with unique advantages outside the peak selling times.
 Such as

-On paper, generally speaking: The best time to sell your house is during May, on a Sunday & and it’s more likely to sell faster if located in the Scotland or the Midlands.
+On paper, generally speaking: The best time to sell your house is during March, on a Monday.

-However, there is no one-size-fits-all when it comes to determining the best time to sell your house.
-Yes, we can say that more houses sell at a particular time (spring) but when it comes down to it, there are house buyers searching for properties at all times of the year.
+However, there is no one-size-fits-all way to determine the best time to sell your house.
+Yes, we can say that more homes sell at a particular time (spring), but when it comes down to it, house buyers search for properties at all times of the year.
 And you only need one for a successful sale!

-In short, unless there’s a pressing need to sell, then yes – determine the optimal time to put your house on the market and the factors that are relevant to your property type.
-A strategic approach – no matter what the time of year or financial climate – will end in success.
+In short, unless there’s a pressing need to sell, then yes – determine the optimal time to put your house on the market and the relevant factors to your property type.
+A strategic approach will succeed no matter the time of year or the financial climate.
 And then?
-Well, you’ve got the fun of the move to look forward to, Good luck!
+Well, you’ve got the fun of the move to look forward to; good luck!